cactode/cactode.github.io/_posts/2020-03-20-minicabinet.md

 ![](/img/projects/minicabinet/6.jpg)

-The final fit was tight, but it somehow worked the first time!
+The final fit was tight but efficient!

 ![](/img/projects/minicabinet/7.jpg)